Gabrielmastrangelo/Asset-Allocation-With-Python/README.md

 Python applications for calculating annualized return and volatility.
 This was just the beginning, there is a lot to show when talking about portfolio metrics.
 And python is a really useful tool for that.
 [Code](https://github.com/Gabrielmastrangelo/Quantitative-Finance-with-Python/blob/main/3-PortfolioMetrics/3%20-%20portfolioMetrics.ipynb)

 ![alt text](https://github.com/Gabrielmastrangelo/Quantitative-Finance-with-Python/blob/main/3-PortfolioMetrics/Plot.png)

+### 4 - Computing the Historical Drawdown for an Asset or Portfolio
+Python application for calculating and plotting the historical drawdown for the SPY index, reflected by the IVV ETF.
+We can use the same proccedure to calculate the drawdown for any asset or portfolio.